kpichardie/front-keeper/README.md

 ![ScreenShot](https://raw.github.com/kpichardie/front-keeper/master/Screenshots/Decrypt.png)
 - Encrypt : Encrypt files password
 ![ScreenShot](https://raw.github.com/kpichardie/front-keeper/master/Screenshots/Encrypt.png)
-- List : List all ini password files
+- List : List all ini password and raw files, allow to remove files
 ![ScreenShot](https://raw.github.com/kpichardie/front-keeper/master/Screenshots/List.png)
 - New : Add new ini password file
 ![ScreenShot](https://raw.github.com/kpichardie/front-keeper/master/Screenshots/New.png)
 - Search : Search a content in your ini files
 ![ScreenShot](https://raw.github.com/kpichardie/front-keeper/master/Screenshots/Search-1.png)
 ![ScreenShot](https://raw.github.com/kpichardie/front-keeper/master/Screenshots/Search-2.png)
+- Flush : Flush the git history of the changes on your passwords and flush Front-keeper logs
+- Clean : Remove all files decrypted (used when you decrypt to search password then want to close without to encrypt.
+It remove all decrypted as you haven't made modification) Could be equivalent to quit

 Configuration in settings.py :

 PASSKEEPER_PATH : Path of the passkeeper directory (could permit to integrate an initialied one)

 PASSKEEPER_ENCRYPT_STATE : Default encryption state of passkeeper (True : encrypted, False : decrypted)

+DISABLE_INIT : Default value is false, when you passkeeper is enabled no need to init again so you can disable it.

 ## INSTALL